trailofbits/ghe-backup/README.md

 #### 5. Configure the script

 Set the appropriate `SERVER`, the `BACKUPS_DIR` you want to use, name or email of the `PGP_RECIPIENT`, enable or disable `S3_BACKUP` and the `S3_BUCKET` you want to use.
 Run `ghe-backup` without arguments to begin the backup.
-Add it to cron to run as often as you would like.
+Add it to cron to run as often as you want.

 ### More info